SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-azure-devops.md

 |     curl '<sonarqube_url>/static/cpp/build-wrapper-macosx-x86.zip' --output build-wrapper.zip
 |     unzip build-wrapper.zip
 |     ```
-|   * For the self-hosted build agent you can either download it everytime (using the same scripts) or only once (as part of manual setup of build agent).
+|   * For the self-hosted build agent you can either download it every time (using the same scripts) or only once (as part of the manual setup of build agent).
 |2.
 Add a **Prepare analysis Configuration** task and configure it as follow:\
 |   Click on the **Prepare analysis on SonarQube** task to configure it:
 |   * Select the **SonarQube Server**
 |   * In *Choose the way to run the analysis*, select *standalone scanner* (even if you build with *Visual Studio*/*MSBuild*)
 |   * In *Additional Properties* in the *Advanced* section, add the property `sonar.cfamily.build-wrapper-output` with, as its value, the output directory to which the Build Wrapper should write its results: `sonar.cfamily.build-wrapper-output=<output directory>`
 |3.
 Add a **Command Line** task to run your build.\
-|   For the analysis to happen, your build has to be run through a command line so that it can be wrapped-up by the build-wrapper.
+|   For the analysis to happen, your build has to be run through a command line so that it can be wrapped up by the build-wrapper.
 |   To do so,
 |   * Run **Build Wrapper** executable.
 Pass in as the arguments (1) the output directory configured in the previous task and (2) the command that runs a clean build of your project (not an incremental build).\
-|   Example of PowerShell commands on a windows host with an *MSBuild* build:
+|   Example of PowerShell commands on a Windows host with an *MSBuild* build:
 |      ```
 |     build-wrapper-win-x86/build-wrapper-win-x86-64.exe --out-dir <output directory> MSBuild.exe /t:Rebuild
 |      ```